jjgecon/EconJM_auto_doc_gen/output_docs/uppsala/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-At Uppsala University’s Economics Department, known for its commitment to rigorous empirical research and fostering an inclusive and innovative scholarly community, my interdisciplinary approach aligns seamlessly with these values.
-My development of AI-driven methods to extract and analyze cultural values embodies the department’s emphasis on methodological innovation and technological frontiers.
-The intersection of media and economic behavior in my work reflects Uppsala’s dedication to addressing societal challenges through impactful research.
+My interdisciplinary approach and commitment, exemplified by the Dedman College Interdisciplinary Institute Fellowship, aligns seamlessly with Uppsala University’s Economics Department.
+My focus on media and economic behavior aligns with Uppsala’s commitment to impactful research, and I am especially eager to collaborate with Professor Yoko Okuyama, whose interests closely match mine.
 Furthermore, my leadership experiences, such as serving as President of the Economics Graduate Club, demonstrate my commitment to service and fostering a collaborative academic environment that supports both peers and students alike.